 annual spend/expenditure commitment

-In this article, I’ll discuss the 8 factors that determine newspaper advertising costs in Australia.
-I’ll also provide an example of how much it would cost to place a display ad in The Courier-Mail (a Queensland newspaper).
+In this article, I’ll discuss the eight factors determining newspaper advertising costs in Australia and provide an example of how much it would cost to place a display ad in The Courier-Mail (a Queensland newspaper).
 As you’ll see, newspaper advertising costs can quickly add up.
-If you’re on a tight budget, as many of us are these days, knowing what most affects the cost allows you to cut back where you can.
+If you’re on a tight budget, as many of us are, knowing what most affects the price allows you to cut back where you can.

 #1 Type of Ad – Display VS Classifieds VS Inserts

-The first factor that decides the cost of a newspaper advertisement is the type of ad.
-Most Australian newspapers offer some different types.
+The type of ad is the first factor that decides the cost of a newspaper advertisement.
+Most Australian newspapers offer different styles.
 Display advertisements appear throughout a newspaper and may use colors, illustrations, photographs, or fancy lettering to attract the reader’s attention.
-These provide a great deal of creative control over the ad’s content, without being limited to just text.
+These provide great creative control over the ad’s content without being limited to text.
 They also aren’t grouped according to classification, unlike classified ads.
 Display advertisements are typically charged at a rate per single column centimeter.
 In other words, the height in centimeters and width in columns determines the cost of the advertising space.
 On the other hand, classified ads are typically charged based on ‘lineage’ or per line.

 Another form of advertising offered by most major newspapers is ‘inserts’ – separate advertisements placed inside the newspaper and can have more than one page.
 Inserts are usually charged at a rate of 1000 per number of pages.
-For this article, we’re going to limit our discussion to display advertisements.
+For this article, we will limit our discussion to display advertisements.

 #2 Size Matters

 The second factor that contributes to the cost of newspaper advertising is size.
-As mentioned above, display advertisements costs are calculated based on their height in centimeters and width in columns.
-Most newspapers have their own standard-sized advertising spaces, which your ad needs to fit into.
-Some newspapers offer non-standard sized spaces, such as a ‘U’ shaped ad around the edges of an open paper, but be prepared to pay a higher price for irregular sizes and shapes.
+As mentioned above, display advertisement costs are calculated based on their height in centimeters and width in columns.
+Most newspapers have standard-sized advertising spaces, which your ad needs to fit into.
+Some newspapers offer non-standard sized rooms, such as a ‘U’ shaped ad around the edges of an open paper, but be prepared to pay a higher price for irregular sizes and shapes.

-Let’s look at the standard sizes available in The Courier-Mail as an example.
+For example, look at the standard sizes available in The Courier-Mail.

-Here you can see that the cost of a standard size display ad can range from at least $2457.42 per day for a small page strip and up to at least $15563.66 per day for a full-page advertisement.
-That’s an awful lot of money to invest in a single page that will only be published on one day.
-Most of us don’t have that kind of cash to throw around, so you’d really need to know what you were doing.
+Here, you can see that the cost of a standard-size display ad can range from at least $2457.42 per day for a small page strip to at least $15563.66 per day for a full-page advertisement.
+That’s a lot of money to invest in a single page that will only be published in one day.
+Most of us don’t have that kind of cash to throw around, so you’d need to know what you were doing.
 This example demonstrates how much the size of a display advertisement affects the price.

 #3 Day of the Week

-This pattern may vary, though, depending on the circulation of a particular publication.
-For instance, The Age is most expensive on a Saturday.
-To illustrate how much of a difference it makes – a small page strip ad in The Courier-Mail on a weekday would be at least $2457.42, and the same ad run on a Sunday would be at least $4637.64.
+This pattern may vary, though, depending on a particular publication’s circulation.
+For instance, The Age is the most expensive on a Saturday.
+To illustrate how much of a difference it makes, a small page strip ad in The Courier-Mail on a weekday would be at least $2457.42, and the same ad run on a Sunday would be at least $4637.64.

 #4 Different Sections or Lift-Outs

-Most newspapers are divided into different sections, and many have lift-outs – and this is the fourth factor that determines newspaper advertising costs.
-Different sections attract different readers and different volumes of readers, and so the advertising rates are adjusted to reflect this.
-For example, an advertisement placed in the CareerOne (Employment) lift-out in The Courier-Mail costs 2% more than the general section.
-The rates for CareerOne, also vary depending on the day of the week, as mentioned above.
-Some examples of other sections that may have different rates include Adult Services, Funeral Notices, Real Estate, and Business.
+Most newspapers are divided into different sections, and many have lift-outs – the fourth-factor determining newspaper advertising costs.
+Different areas attract other readers and various volumes of readers, so the advertising rates are adjusted to reflect this.
+For example, an advertisement in the CareerOne (Employment) lift-out in The Courier-Mail costs 2% more than the general section.
+The rates for CareerOne also vary depending on the day of the week, as mentioned above.
+Some examples of other areas that may have different rates include Adult Services, Funeral Notices, Real Estate, and Business.

 #5 Page Position Within a Section

 The next factor that can significantly affect a newspaper ad’s price is the page number on which the ad appears within a certain section.
-The most expensive part of the paper is typically the front section, which might include the first 10 or so pages, and is referred to as the “early general news” or EGN for short.
+The most expensive part of the paper is typically the front section, which might include the first ten pages and is referred to as the “early general news,” or EGN for short.
 In our example of The Courier-Mail, page 2 in the EGN section attracts a 60% loading.
 Similarly, the first 11 pages have at least a 50% markup.
 This type of loading is common practice across Australian news publications.
-Now let’s say we wanted to place a small page strip ad in The Courier-Mail on a weekday, on page 3 in EGN; the cost would be at least $4054.74.
+Now, let’s say we wanted to place a small page strip ad in The Courier-Mail on a weekday, on page 3 in EGN; the cost would be at least $4054.74.

 The first few pages and back pages of other key sections of the paper, such as Business, also attract a higher loading.
 For The Courier-Mail, the very back page attracts a 65% markup.
-You can see how the page position of an advertisement can have a substantial influence on the price.
+Thus, the page position of an advertisement can have a substantial influence on the price.

 #6 Left Hand Side VS Right Hand Side

 The next factor is also related to the ad’s position but relates to which side of an open newspaper the ad appears in.
-You might be surprised to know that, in some publications, an ad that appears on the right-hand side of an open paper will cost more than one that appears on the left-hand side.
-This is to do with the way readers actually read a newspaper and where their attention is focused.
+You might be surprised that, in some publications, an ad appearing on the right-hand side of a forthcoming paper will cost more than one on the left.
+This has to do with the way readers read a newspaper and where their attention is focused.
 This factor may also be tied to an ad’s page position and which section it appears in.
 For example, in The Courier-Mail, for ads on pages 12 to 21, a right-hand side ad costs 5% more than a left-hand side ad.

 Another factor that substantially affects a newspaper advertisement’s price is whether the ad features color and how many colors.
-Color ads are more expensive than monochrome or black and white ads.
-Some newspapers may distinguish between multi-color advertisements and those that only feature one added color (called “spot color”).
-For example, The Courier-Mail charges 30% more for multi-color display ads and 20% more for ‘spot’ color display ads.
+Color ads are more expensive than monochrome or black-and-white ads.
+Some newspapers may distinguish between multi-color advertisements and those that only feature one added color (“spot color”).
+For example, The Courier-Mail charges 30% more for multi-color display ads and 20% more for ‘spot’ color ads.
 Remember that this is combined with any positional loading.

-You can see here how our ad’s cost has more than doubled after we’ve factored in the ad’s color and position.
+You can see here how the cost of our ad has more than doubled after we factored in the ad’s color and position.

 #8 Annual Spend/Expenditure Commitment

-Now here’s a factor that also affects your newspaper ad’s price, but this time it’s a decrease, with a catch, of course.
-If you have the budget and are prepared to commit to spending a certain amount annually, usually by entering into a 12-month contract, you may be entitled to a discount.
-However, the discount depends on how much you’re prepared to spend.
-For example, to qualify for a 4% discount on The Courier Mail’s advertising rates, you need to spend at least $38500 per year.
+Her,e’s a factor that also affects your newspaper ad’s price, but this time it’,s a decrease with a catch.
+If you have the budget and are prepared to spend a certain amount annually, usually by entering into a 12-month contract, you may be entitled to a discount.
+However, the value depends on how much you’re prepared to spend.
+For example, to qualify for a 4% discount on The Courier Mail’s advertising rates, you must pay at least $38500 per year.
 If you’re a small business owner, chances are you’re not working with this kind of budget, so bye-bye discount.

-Just in case you’re curious, businesses that annually spend at least $2.3 million with the Courier-Mail, receive a 13% discount.
-In my opinion, this form of discounting simply highlights how biased mainstream advertising is towards big business.
-Where’s the discount for all the struggling small businesses?
+In case you’re curious, businesses that annually spend at least $2.3 million with the Courier-Mail receive a 13% discount.
+In my opinion, this form of discounting highlights how biased mainstream advertising is towards big Business.
+Where’s the deal for all the struggling small businesses?
 But that’s another story.

 Summary:

-To sum up, those 8 factors again, and how they’ll affect the cost of your ad:
+To sum up, those eight factors again and how they’ll affect the cost of your ad:

 Type of ad – display VS classifieds VS inserts – rates based on different measurement units